Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Proofs

-Here, the worst-case deviation of the terminal state-of-charge from its target value has been moved from the objective function to the constraints by introducing the auxiliary epigraphical variable~$z$.
+Here, the worst-case cost-to-go has been moved from the objective function to the constraints by introducing the auxiliary epigraphical variable~$z$.
 To show that~\eqref{pb:R'} is equivalent to~\eqref{pb:LR}, we reuse several results derived for the proof of Theorem~\ref{th:time}.
 First, by Equation~\eqref{eq:yc} in the proof of Proposition~\ref{Prop:yc} the maximum charging power in~(\ref{pb:R'}a) equals

 Using similar arguments, it can be shown that the maximum discharging power in~(\ref{pb:R'}b) reduces to

 Next, Equation~\eqref{eq:ybar_full} in the proof of Proposition~\ref{Prop:ybar} reveals that, for any~$k \in \K \cup \{0\}$, the maximum state-of-charge in~(\ref{pb:R'}c) is given by